 Today we send emojis through space in under a second.
 Because we fucking can!

 100 years ago — There was no real computer.
-Okay, to be honest exactly 100 years ago the first thing of what you can call a computer was manufactured with the name of “the Ford Instrument Computer”.
+Okay, to be honest, a little over 100 years ago the first thing of what you can call a computer was manufactured with the name of “the Ford Instrument Computer”.
 But it wasn’t more than a mechanical analog device, and certainly not for consumers.

 Today we carry one of the most powerful computers in our pockets.
 Crushing candy’s ever since!